pepkit/pipestat/docs/api_docs.md

 - `record_identifier` (`str`):  unique identifier of the record, value toin 'record_identifier' column to look for to determine if the record already exists
 - `value` (`any`):  value to be reported
 - `result_identifier` (`str`):  name of the result to be reported
+- `strict_type` (`bool`):  whether the type of the reported values shouldremain as is.
+Pipestat would attempt to convert to the schema-defined one otherwise
 - `force_overwrite` (`bool`):  whether to overwrite the existing record
+- `return_id` (`bool`):  PostgreSQL IDs of the records that have beenupdated.
+Not available with results file as backend

 #### Returns: